Let’s dive into what lead scoring is, how it works, and the ways it benefits your digital marketing program.

 How do I set up lead scoring?

-As Salesforce explains, setting up lead scoring improperly can result in “poor conversion rates and sales funnel dropouts, or customers who stop considering your company for the product or service they want to buy.”
-That’s why it’s key to be thoughtful about your sales funnel and the actions leads take that qualify them as interested vs. intent to buy.
+As Salesforce explains, improper setup can result in “poor conversion rates and sales funnel dropouts, or customers who stop considering your company for the product or service they want to buy.”
+That’s why it’s key to be thoughtful about your sales funnel and the actions leads take that qualify them.

 What factors should be taken into account with lead scoring?

 It may be a process of trial and error to figure out the best lead scoring type, model, and metrics for your business.
 One of the best practices to improve lead quality is to consider different score thresholds for different products or services if you offer a variety.

 You also may want to add negative score options to easily disqualify people like existing customers or job-seekers.
 Generally, good leads will fit three basic criteria.